nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-NUScheduler is a desktop app for **managing contacts, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
+NUScheduler is a desktop app for **NUS students who have a large network of contacts to manage, optimised for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, NUScheduler can get your contact management tasks done faster than traditional GUI apps.

-With NUScheduler, you can store contact details of the NUS community around you.
+With NUScheduler, you can store the contact details of the NUS community around you and manage your classes and events effectively.

 * Table of Contents
 {:toc}